 We know how difficult Internet shopping can be when you cannot visualize a product the way it is described.
 Industry terms for the materials used in our Halloween products can be unfamiliar and confusing.
 The following is a guide to the materials used in the product descriptions on our website.

-When the material is described as Cut-Out it is a paper decoration.
+When the material is described as Cut-Out it is a card stock paper decoration.
 Generally die-cut paper is thick and feels like poster board.
 It is flexible and lightweight.
 This material will "sun fade" and should not get wet, therefore it better used for indoor decorating.

 For an example of a Cut-Out decoration, see our Jointed Dracula Cut-Out.

 When the material is described as Ceramic it is a painted clay decoration.
 Ceramic is fragile, and will break if dropped, however, it is a very strong material that will last for many years.
 Ceramic is not recommended for outdoor displays.

 For an example of a Ceramic decoration, see our Neon Night Pumpkin Shot Glass.

 When the material is described as Foil it will be a thin metallic plastic, similar to Mylar balloons.
 This material is very lightweight and is used in both indoor and outdoor products.
 Sometimes foil is embossed into a product for a metallic look finish.